A TRUE ADVANCEMENT IN FORK SUSPENSION TECHNOLOGY. adjustable high speed FORK VALVES for KTM, HuSKY, gasGAS OR ANY OPEN CHAMBER OR XPLOR WP FORKS.

 Full pro level fork re-design with sprung mid valve, Gobblers & springs.

-Depending on condition, wear parts needed, and owner choices.
+Depending on bike model, condition, wear parts needed, and owner choices.

 Example of our attention to detail: Items we address on most shocks although this varies.